7 Outbound Marketing Techniques That Work to Create Network Effect

 Strategic partnerships are a great way to build your network effect.

-For example, creating a partnership with another company in your industry will help you both gain more exposure and grow more quickly.
+For example, partnering with another company in your industry will help you gain more exposure and grow quickly.

 However, make sure that your goals align and that you’re bringing as much value to them as they are to you—or else it won’t be worth it in terms of time or money invested.

-Also, keep an eye out for companies that have potential synergies but aren’t direct competitors; these can often be some of your best options for strategic partnerships.
+Also, keep an eye out for companies with potential synergies but aren’t direct competitors; these can often be some of your best options for strategic partnerships.

 6) PR & Media Relations